 When President William C. Kenyon ended his labors in 1867, all eyes turned to a member of the faculty, Jonathan Allen, as his logical successor.
 Professor Allen had been a student in that first select school, and like some of his classmates, had paid his tuition by chopping six cords of four foot wood.
-He shrank from the task imposed upon him by the trustees, but proved that they and other friends had been right in naming him president, for under his direction Alfred University prospered, and his influence spread far and wide in the iand.
+He shrank from the task imposed upon him by the trustees, but proved that they and other friends had been right in naming him president, for under his direction Alfred University prospered, and his influence spread far and wide in the land.

 In 1879 the unique and beautiful structure called the Steinheim was finished.
 It represented many things, including a Rhine castle, the geological formation hereabouts, and in its interior finish, many local woods.
-The building and its collectious were given to the University by its owners,

-President and Mrs. Allen.
+The building and its collections were given to the University by its owners, President and Mrs. Allen.

-At President Allen's suggestion, a suitable monument to President Kenyon was erected (1882) in the beautiful Kenyon Mem orial Hall.
+At President Allen's suggestion, a suitable monument to President Kenyon was erected (1882) in the beautiful Kenyon Memorial Hall.
 The Gothic was a faculty member's home, and was purchased by the University in 1885.

-President Allen managed Alfred's affairs for an even quarter of a century, dving in 1892.
-The late Professor A. B. Kenyon. as acting-president for a year, and Dean Arthur E. Main as President for two years. brings our story to 1895, when President Davis began his long and successful service as huilder of the New Alfred.
-Then came others of our familiar buildings; Babcock Hall of Physics (1897) (hurned in 1929), the Ceramic School (1900), Kanakadea Hall (1908), the School of Agriculture (1909), the Carnegie Library (1912). the central heating plant (1917), Allen Memorial Laboratory (1923), Track and Field House (1929), Susan Howell Social Hall Bartlett Memorial Dormitory (1931), and the new Ceramic College building (1931).
-These buildings constitute the obvious Alfred of 1932.
-Again let it be remarked that knowledge of the inner Alfred-the soul of these buildings and campus-is a matter of slow growth in appreciation.
+President Allen managed Alfred's affairs for an even quarter of a century, dying in 1892.
+Professor A. B. Kenyon, as acting-president for a year, and Dean Arthur E. Main as President for two years. brings our story to 1895, when President Davis began his long and successful service as builder of the New Alfred.
+Then came others of our familiar buildings: Babcock Hall of Physics (1897), the Ceramic School (1900), Kanakadea Hall (1908), the School of Agriculture (1909), the Carnegie Library (1912), the central heating plant (1917), and Allen Memorial Laboratory (1923).
+These buildings constitute the obvious Alfred of 1928.
+Again let it be remarked that knowledge of the inner Alfred-the soul of these building and campus-is a matter of slow growth in ap preciation.
 Let me drop one hint.
-It is said that when South Hall was on fire in 1858. one of the loyal supporters of the school. accompanied by his wife, was riding to town in the old farm wagou.
-When the pair reached the crest of the hill west of the village and saw the flames and smoke. the wife exclaimed: "South Hall's afire!
+It is said that when South Hall was on fire in 1858, one of the loval supporters of the school, accompanied by his wife, was riding to town in the old farm wagon.
+When the pair reached the crest of the hill west of the village and saw the flames and smoke, the wife exclaimed: "South Hall's afire!
 I see where I wear my old dress another year."

-Incidents like this enable us to sense more vividly the meaning of a stanza of Alma Mater which runs:
+Incidents like this enable us-to sense-more vividly the meaning of a stanza of Alma Mater which runs:

-"She was founded in toil, cemented with
+"She was founded in toil, cemented with blood,

-blood, And nurtured through yearnings and tears.
-Her treasure, the hearts of brave heroes who stood Undaunted throughout trying years.
-Each stone was a prayer and her battle ments there, ments fair, And they lift up the grateful song."
+And nurtured through yearnings and tears.
+Her treasure, the hearts of brave heroes who stood

+Undaunted throughout trying years, Each stone was a prayer and her battle ments there.

 Have memories of purposes strong.

-Staunch daughters and sons are her moun-
+Staunch daughters and sons are her monuments fair.